josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_the_conduit_and_the_safeguard.md

 Failing to implement safeguards can therefore constitute *indirect discrimination* under **s.149 Equality Act 2010**.

-But if you need to hear a white British Jew say it?
+If you need to hear a white British Jew say it, send me a postcard, and I'll put it in writing.
-Yes.
-You are inherently discriminating against me as a data subject to ignore this security concern.

 **You should take even more care about Palestinian and Palestinian-descent data subjects, as they are exposed to and are at active risk of genocide** as per declared provisional measures of the ICJ, and you owe a particular due diligence to **protect them from real-time genocide, both in- and outside the core location of that genocide**.